-Although they are known for their opium properties, you have to consume a very large amount of them to actually make you high.
+Although they are known for their opium properties, you have to consume a very large amount of them to actually get high.
 Therefore, don’t be afraid to use them in your cooking.
-After all, if they were not safe they wouldn’t be sold and used for centuries.
+After all, if they weren’t safe, they wouldn’t have been sold and used for centuries.

-Manganese – is a trace mineral that can improve bone health, reduce inflammation, can regulate blood sugar, and much more.
+Manganese – it’s a trace mineral that can improve bone health, reduce inflammation, regulate blood sugar, and much more.

-Fiber – as we all know fiber helps with digestion, and preventing constipation, but also can lower blood sugar and help manage diabetes.
+Fiber – as we all know, fiber helps with digestion and prevents constipation, but it can also lower blood sugar and help manage diabetes.
 You can read more about it here.

-Omega-6 – just like Omega-3s, they are essential fatty acids that the body doesn’t produce.
-It’s important eating food containing omegas, like poopy seed oil, grapeseed oil, sesame oil, and others.
+Omega-6 – just like Omega-3s, these are essential fatty acids that the body doesn’t produce.
+It’s important to eat foods containing omegas, like poppy seed oil, grapeseed oil, sesame oil, and others.
 Check draxe.com for more info.

-Calcium, Magnesium, Zinc – are important minerals for the body.
-They can help with bone health, immune system, help control blood sugar, and more.
+Calcium, Magnesium, and Zinc – are important minerals for the body.
+They can help with bone health, the immune system, blood sugar regulation, and more.

 Good for the skin and alleviating stress – who wouldn’t want beautiful skin and less stress?!

 How to use Poppy seeds in cooking?